getify/Functional-Light-JS/ch6.md

 The use of `const` tells the reader of your code that *that* variable will not be reassigned.
 As a signal of intent, `const` is often highly lauded as a welcome addition to JavaScript and universal improvement in code readability.

-In my opinion, this is all hype; there's no substance to these claims.
+In my opinion, this is mostly hype; there's not much substance to these claims.
 I see only the mildest of faint benefit in signaling your intent in this way.
 And when you match that up against decades of precedent around confusion about it implying value immutability, I don't think `const` comes even close to carrying its own weight.

-To back up my assertion, let's take a reality check. `const` creates block scoped variables, meaning those variables only exist in that one localized block:
+To back up my assertion, let's take a reality check. `const` creates a block scoped variable, meaning that variable only exists in that one localized block:

 ```js
 // lots of code